ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 // More code here...
 ```

-This can be very handy in different scenarios where you don't want to use concatenation, for example.
+Multiline strings are handy in different scenarios where you don't want to use concatenation.
 As an introduction to strings, I will not get into too many more details.
-However, there is many methods to manipulate strings, compare it contains, or how to optimize its usage.
+However, there are many methods to manipulate strings, compare them, or optimize their usage.

 Next, we look into concatenation.